coopersully/coopersully.me/content/projects/vanilla-expansion.md

 ### 📚 Learn more about the project.
 * [View this project on Github](https://github.com/coopersully/vanilla-expansion)
-	* If you'd like to explore the project a bit more or view any of it's code, this is the place to do it.
+	* If you'd like to explore the project a bit more or view any of its code, this is the place to do it.
 * [View this project on Planet Minecraft](https://www.planetminecraft.com/data-pack/vanilla-expansion/)
-	* If you'd like a more minimized, overhead view of this project, you can see it's public page here.
+	* If you'd like a more minimized, overhead view of this project, you can see its public page here.